zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-leader-shadow.md

 1. Create a merge request to add yourself to the [rotation schedule](#rotation-schedule)
 2. Assign your manager and ask them to approve and merge the merge request
+3. Your manager will make sure to coordinate your shadowing with other SA leaders

 ### Rotation Schedule